Contact informationFarm Address:

 We provide 2-4 field trips to other similar-but-different farms during the season in order to learn from other farms’ examples.
 We host and attend multiple gatherings with other farms’ staff each season, sharing potlucks and stories (pandemic status allowing).

-The season culminates in an Apprentice Graduation in early December, celebrating all that has been learned and accomplished over the season.
+The season ends in early December, celebrating all that has been learned and accomplished over the season.

 Farm Apprentices are taught extensively about and participate in:

 – Soil test analyzing and relevant soil amending

 – High tunnel and greenhouse growing; Season extension